gp3r3z/moody-kittens/readme.md

   X- Add the new kitten to the kittens array
   X- Reset the form
   X- Save the kittens list
- X - Draw the kittens list
+  X- Draw the kittens list
 1. Handle Page Refresh
- X - Load the kittens list
+  X- Load the kittens list
- X - Draw the kittens list
+  X- Draw the kittens list

 ## Requirements:
 - [X] Users must have a form where they enter in at minimum the name of a kitten